matercomus/AI_Project_2020/README.md

 ## Changes from last year's challenge

-The codebase has been rewritten entirely, so last year's bots won't work.
-This year the game Schnapsen is being introduced to take the place of Planet Wars.
+The codebase has been ported to Python 3.
+A visual interface has been added, along with minor fixes and improvements.
+Bots from last year can be used this year as well.

 ## Attributions